SharePoint/sp-dev-docs/docs/business-apps/power-automate/get-started/create-your first-flow.md

     ![Flow designer - send email when an item is added in a list](../../../images/gs01-designer-when-item-is-added-template.png)

-8. Click on **When the new item is created** trigger to expand and view the configured properties.Note the input configured to the SharePoint site address and list name from where you created the flow.
+8. To expand and view the configured properties, select the When the new item is created trigger.
+Note the input configured to the SharePoint site address and list name from where you created the flow.

 9. In the **Send Email** action, to expand the action, select **Edit**.
 All the input is filled in with dynamic values from the **Get my profile** and **When the new item is created** actions.